 Our Indianapolis, IN medical malpractice lawyers know that medical malpractice claims are some of the most difficult types of personal injury claims to manage.
 At Ward & Ward Law Firm, we know that victims of medical malpractice accidents are facing many uphill battles.
-If you or someone you love was the victim of medical malpractice, whether from a doctor or a dentist, or even a nurse, you may be wondering if you are able to file a lawsuit to recover your financial losses.
+If you or someone you love was the victim of medical malpractice, whether, from a doctor or a dentist, or even a nurse, you may be wondering if you are able to file a lawsuit to recover your financial losses.
 Although these kinds of civil suits can be extremely complex and time-consuming, it may be possible to recover the money that you’ve lost due to the medical professional’s poor judgment.
 Because these cases can be so overwhelming, it’s often recommended to hire a medical malpractice lawyer that Indianapolis, IN residents, can rely on before taking any legal action.

 Medical malpractice can occur when a provider fails to provide the legal standard of attention and care in their profession.
-Medical providers, such as doctors and nurses, have a duty of care toward their patients.
+Medical providers, such as doctors and nurses, have a duty of care towards their patients.
 When a medical professional fails to provide that minimum level of care and injures a patient, that patient may be able to file a medical malpractice lawsuit.
 At this point, it may be in your best interest to discuss your case with an Indianapolis, IN medical malpractice lawyer to discuss next steps.

-Malpractice cases can be very difficult to prove because there are several components that an injured plaintiff must prove.
+Malpractice cases can be incredibly complicated because there are several components that an injured plaintiff must prove.
 First, they must prove that the medical professional had a responsibility to abide by a certain standard of care and failed to do so.
-Second, they must prove that this lack of care directly resulted in a patient’s injury.
+Second, they must prove that this lack of care directly resulted in the injury.
 Similar to other types of personal injury claims, the plaintiff and their medical malpractice lawyer from Indianapolis, IN will have to show that the error or lapse in medical care could have been prevented or mitigated.
 In many malpractice cases, injured victims aim to prove this by showing that another medical professional, with similar experience and knowledge, would have known to act differently in order to prevent the injury.

-If you have experienced any of the following medical situations, you may want to consider hiring a medical malpractice lawyer.
+If you have experienced any of the following medical situations, you may want to consider hiring a trusted Indianapolis, IN medical malpractice lawyer.

 Surgical Mistakes: This is when a surgeon operates on or removes the wrong organ, or when a piece of medical equipment is accidentally left inside the patient.
 Anesthesia errors may also justify filing a medical malpractice claim.